Account settings and security

 Congratulations!

 You've completed the Phare onboarding process.
-Now the fun part begins, you can start exploring the different products and features Phare has to offer.
+Now the fun part begins: start exploring the different products and features Phare has to offer.

 Monitor your websites and APIs, handle incidents, manage certificates